ArjanCodes/examples/pulumi/README.md

 Next, show how to setup an application that relies on cloud run.
 Create a second version showing the advantages of IaC:

-- We can now organize things into functions
+- We can now organize things into functions (mention Component Resources: https://www.pulumi.com/docs/intro/concepts/resources/components/#authoring-a-new-component-resource)
 - Move configuration settings to constants (or to separate configuration files if you want)

 A note about inputs and outputs in Pulumi: